pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/common.rst

 Configuration
 -------------

-Each call into a plugin passes in the configuration the call should use for its execution.
+Each call into a plugin passes the configuration the call should use for its execution.
 The configuration is contained in a ``pulp.plugins.config.PluginCallConfiguration`` instance.
 This object is a wrapper on top of the three different locations a configuration value can come from:

 * **Overrides** - Most calls allow the user to specify configuration values as a parameter when they are invoked.
 These values are made available to the plugin for the operation's execution, however they are not saved in the server.
 * **Repository-level** - When an importer or distributor is attached to a repository, the Pulp server saves the configuration for that plugin with the repository.
-These values are only made available to that repository when an operation is invoked.
+These values are only used for operations on that repository.
 For example, if an importer is configured to synchronize from an external feed, the URL of that feed would be stored on a per repository basis.
 * **Plugin-level** - Each importer and distributor may be paired with a static configuration file on disk.
 These are JSON files that are loaded by the Pulp server when the plugins are initialized.
 Configuration values in this location are available to all instances of the importer/distributor.

 The ``PluginCallConfiguration`` defines a method called ``get(str)`` that will retrieve the value for the given key.
 This call will check the three configuration locations in the